huggingface/blog/researcher-dataset-sharing.md

 ## Community

 The Hugging Face Hub is already home to a large community of researchers, developers, artists, and others interested in using and contributing to an ecosystem of open-source machine learning.
-Making your datasets accessible to this community increases its visibility, opens it up to new types of users and places your datasets within the context of a larger ecosystem of models, datasets and libraries.
+Making your datasets accessible to this community increases their visibility, opens them up to new types of users and places your datasets within the context of a larger ecosystem of models, datasets and libraries.

 The Hub also has features which allow communities to collaborate more easily.
 This includes a discussion page for each dataset, model and Space hosted on the Hub.
 This means users of your datasets can quickly ask questions and discuss ideas for working with a dataset.